 Nested Bean Zen Sack

-We have one of the bamboo and one cotton, because living in California it never really gets that cold.
+We have one of the bamboo and one cotton because living in California it never really gets that cold.
 But if you live in a place that gets cold the winter fabric is TOG 2.5.
 The cotton is a TOG 0.5 and the Premier bamboo is a TOG 0.3 which is the lightest weight and great for if you live in a warm climate.
-Plus the bamboo is naturally antimicrobial and moisture wicking.
-So if you’ve got sweaty babies like I do, it comes in handy.
+Plus the bamboo is naturally antimicrobial and moisture-wicking.
+So if you’ve got sweaty babies as I do, it comes in handy.

 Washing and Care Instructions:

 We throw our Nested Bean sleep sacks in the washing machine on a cold cycle, and hang or lay them flat to dry.
 Both of ours are over three years old and are still perfect.
 The only giveaway that they are 3+ years old is the little stains here and there.
 Because, you know, kids.

 I’m not saying the Nested Bean sleep sacks are going to solve world hunger or anything like that.
 But I will tell you that there is a noticeable difference in the amount of time that R will sleep on his own when he’s wearing and using the Nested Bean Zen Sack.